noaione/yuusha-shoukan-ln/sources/v03/chapter2.md

 it alone, so I'm trying to wander around the neighborhood while avoiding places that look too weird.
 The town is lively and bustling with activity as the Sacred Tree Festival is coming up tomorrow...
-The atmosphere really is like that day before christmas, as I could even see some couples here and there.
+The atmosphere really is like that day before Christmas, as I could even see some couples here and there.
 It would be great if these normies would explode though...

 However, I knew that something like this would happen, but being alone within